chenshuo/cppindex/README.md

   * Function

 ## Known bugs
-* weak symbols
+* Weak symbols:
-  Two global functions defined, one is weak, the strong version should take precedence and mark the weak one as declaration. eg. `skb_copy_bits` in `kernel/bpf/core.c`.
+  two global functions defined, one is weak, the strong version should take precedence and mark the weak one as declaration. eg. `skb_copy_bits` in `kernel/bpf/core.c`.

 ## TODO